UPDATE: Third person dies of COVID-19 in Yakima County. Cases jump to 147.

 A third Yakima County resident has died from COVID-19 and the number of COVID-19 patients in Yakima County jumped from 100 Saturday to 147 Sunday, according to the Yakima Health District.

-That leap — 47 new presumptive or confirmed cases — represents the county's biggest single-day increase so far.
+That leap — 47 new presumptive or confirmed cases — represents the county’s biggest single-day increase.
 There were 39 cases in Yakima County on Monday.
 That number grew to 44 on Tuesday, 53 on Wednesday, 66 on Thursday and 72 on Friday before leaping to 100 on Saturday and 147 on Sunday.

 It was not unexpected.
 Health officials at the county and state levels had warned that, while there were only a few dozen known cases early last week, the disease had likely infected a much higher number of people.